-In case you weren’t aware, The Seneca, a handsome, spacious bar and restaurant just over the border in Ridgewood, recently reopened for indoor dining.
-While the three-year-old establishment hasn’t returned to its full pre-pandemic glory, it has added a small general store to its front area, and every Saturday a small farmer’s market is run at the opposite end, hawking lush produce from the North Fork of Long Island.
+The Seneca, a handsome, spacious bar and restaurant just over the border in Ridgewood, recently reopened for indoor dining.
+While the three-year-old establishment hasn’t returned to its full pre-pandemic glory, it has added a small general store to its front area, and every Saturday a small farmer’s market occupies the rear, hawking lush produce from the North Fork of Long Island.

-A refresher: In July 2018, The Seneca was conjured into being by Kaelin and Tom Ballinger, sons of a Manhattan club owner striking out on their own, far from the booze-slicked leather couches and tinnitus-inducing sonic assaults of a successful city club.
+A refresher for the Ridgewood-challenged: in July 2018, The Seneca was conjured into being by Kaelin and Tom Ballinger, sons of a Manhattan club owner striking out on their own, far from the booze-slicked leather couches and tinnitus-inducing sonic assaults of a successful city club.

 “All of my favorite places [in Manhattan] had become frozen yogurt shops or banks,” explained Tom Ballinger over the phone from his apartment.
 “I saw all the artists and cool people priced out.
 So we decided to find a place with a bit more culture.
 It felt like New York City again [in Ridgewood].”

-The Seneca began life as a place where locals and interlopers alike could conceivably cater to their food, alcohol and caffeine needs from 8 a.m. to 2 a.m.
-However, Ridgewood was still on the sleepier side, and breakfast was quickly sacrificed on the altar of pitiless fiscal streamlining, leaving intact lunch, dinner and late-night bar service.
+The Seneca began life as a place where locals and interlopers alike could cater to all their food, alcohol and caffeine needs from 8 a.m. to 2 a.m.
+However, Ridgewood at that point was still on the sleepier side, and breakfast was quickly sacrificed on the altar of pitiless fiscal streamlining, leaving intact lunch, dinner and late-night bar service.